-- Requiring NPOs to adopt certain internal governance structures: NPOs have the right to establish and oversee their own internal governance structures including management structures, rules for selecting governance officers, internal accountability mechanisms.42 - Example(s) of bad practice: Requiring NPOs to adopt a board of directors with a set number of members or to appoint specific types of officers such as AML/CFT officer. - ✓ Imposing onerous or redundant reporting requirements on NPOs: When a jurisdiction requires NPOs to report on its affairs, it should ensure that the reporting requirements are simple and not overly burdensome.
+When a jurisdiction requires NPOs to report on its affairs, it should ensure that the reporting requirements are simple and not overly burdensome.
 As general guidance, reporting requirements for NPOs should not be more burdensome than those for a for-profit organization of comparable means.
-A good practice is to require NPOs to report only basic information that would enable the state to ensure the organization's financial propriety, such as a basic description of the organization's funds.43 - Example(s) of bad practice: - Requiring NPOs but not requiring for-profit organizations to complete a detailed annual reporting form, which includes submission of full financial information on revenue and expenditure, including an itemization of wages, and salaries paid by the organization.
+A good practice is to require NPOs to report only basic information that would enable the state to ensure the organization's financial propriety, such as a basic description of the organization's projects and activities accounting for the use of the organization's funds.39

+Example(s) of bad practice:

+- Requiring NPOs but not requiring for-profit organizations to complete a detailed annual reporting form, which includes submission of full financial information on revenue and expenditure, including an itemization of wages, and salaries paid by the organization. - Requiring all foreign and foreign-funded NPOs to declare their foreign contributions, undergo an annual audit by a registered chartered accounting firm, and submit third party assessments of their work to the government.

-42ACHPR FOAA Guidelines, para.
+38 ACHPR FOAA Guidelines, para.
 36.

-43ACHPR FOAA Guidelines, paras.
+39 ACHPR FOAA Guidelines, paras.
 48-49.